cbruegg/immutability-demo/README.md

 ## Option 1: Java + Manual entity definition

 There is no need to use a library for lenses.
-The file `Lens.java` contains a sufficient implementation in less than 50 lines of code.
+The file `Lens.java` in the package `manuallens` contains a sufficient implementation in less than 50 lines of code.
 The package `manuallens` contains an example for how to use lenses without any library support.
 Inside `Entities.java`, we have definitions of our immutable entities with concrete implementations of the aforementioned getters and setters.

 The file `Main.java` demonstrates the usage.
 It should already be obvious that lenses avoid boilerplate, since lenses can be reused and their use-site code is minimal.